saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 $ terraform plan
 ```

-You will see the following error because you haven't told terraform how to access your amazon account!
+You will see the following error because you haven't told terraform how to access your Amazon account!

 ```bash
 Error: Error refreshing state: 1 error(s) occurred: